openlibhums/memory-alpha/content/support/issues-volumes-and-collections/issues-and-volumes.md

 # Issues

-Articles do not have to be part of an issue.
-There are some services that do require an article have an issue or volume (such as CrossRef) so we recommend that if you do continues publication that you create a yearly volume/issue to add papers to.
-Articles are added to issues during the **Pre-publication** stage, however, issues can be managed on their own through the **Issue manager**, a link to which is available on the **Manager** page and the main sidebar.
+On Janeway, issues organise articles for publication.
+While articles do not have to be part of an issue, some external services (such as CrossRef) require that articles be assigned to an issue.
+As such, it is recommended to use issues where possible.
+If your journal uses continuous publication, you may wish to create yearly issues to add articles to.

+Articles are typically assigned to issues during the **Pre-publication** stage, but can be assigned a projected issue at any point in the publication workflow.
+Issues can also be managed independently through the **Issue manager**, available from both the **Manager** page and the main sidebar.

+## Issue Types

+Janeway provides two built-in issue types :
+- Issue — the standard publication issue.
+- Collection —  can be esed to group related articles across volumes or years.

+## Volumes

+Issues will automatically be part of a volume, they can either have their own volume or share a volume with other issues.

+You may wish to set collection volumes to 0, if you do not wish for the collections to follow or interrupt the regular Volume-Issue order.
+(E.g. for collections you may continuously add to and arent part of specific years.)

+## Issue management

+The **Issue management** page lists all existing issues and provides options for creating, editing, reordering, and managing them.

 <!-- ![The Issue Management page.](../nstatic/issue-management.png) -->

+- **Sort by date descending / ascending**
+  - Reorder issues by publication date.
+Sorting changes the display order of issues on the public site, and changes take effect immediately.

+- **Edit display settings**
+  - Opens configuration options for how issue titles and metadata are displayed.
+For more information, see [Display settings](#display-settings).

+- **Create issue**
+  - Lets you create a new issue.
+For more information, see [Creating and editing issues](#creating-and-editing-issues).

 > [!TIP]
 > To set the current issue, click the **Make current** button.
 The issue without this button *is* the current issue.